 Getting through together – Whāia E Tātou Te Pae Tawhiti is a national mental health and wellbeing campaign brought to you by the team at All Right? – Community and Public Health (a division of the Canterbury District Health Board) and the Mental Health Foundation of New Zealand.

-While we don’t know how long this outbreak will last, we do know that we’re here for as long as we’re needed.
-We’re connecting with other organisations, groups and communities who are already doing the mahi that matters and working to understand how we can support their work.
+We’ll be here for as long as we’re needed.
+We’re continuing to connect with other organisations, groups and communities who are already doing the mahi that matters and working to understand how we can support their work.

 You can find out more about Getting Through Together by visiting www.allright.org.nz